earnestt1234/FED3_Viz/Manual.md

 	<img src="img/manual/group_ipi.png" width="500">
 </p>

 Same as the Interpellet Interval Plot (see above), except this version plots groups as separate curves.
 The Interpellet Intervals from the files of every group are appended to one array, and then plotted.
-The KDE line can also be turned on or off.
+The KDE line and logarithmic axis can also be turned on or off (see above).

 ### Retrieval Time Plot